Language

 How are arrays inside objects handled?

-Arrays are always serialized as JSON strings regardless of the flatten setting.
-This ensures data integrity while maintaining CSV compatibility.
+Arrays are always serialized as JSON strings, regardless of the flatten setting.
+For example, {"tags":["a","b"]} produces ["a","b"] in the CSV cell rather than separate columns.

 Is there a size limit?